-This is part of the process I have gone through with my passion project, gumwall.com.
-Since it's my own, I have played almost every role and I have learned so much in the process.
-Here are some of the roles:
+This is part of the design process with my passion project, gumwall.com.
+As my own project, I have filled each role and I have learned so much in the process.

 - Product manager

 It's a service to help you get your memories back.
 It also helps you hang on to them, organize them, and keep them private.

 What problem is Gumwall solving?

 Personally, it solves my own need of saving, documenting, and organizing EVERY memory while keeping it private so I don't "overshare" on mainstream social media accounts.

 But that sounds like Facebook, Instagram, or Snapchat?

 Is that a question?
 Most of todays apps are all about your friends and followers, and about what's happening now, so good luck for any memories before 2004.
 Facebook is more about your friends than you and has grown to do way too much due to the need to monetize your life for ad revenue.
 Instagram is only photos and videos, is more focused on quality over quantity, and is used as a marketing tool for many.
 Snapchat is more of a messaging app, although it's latest "Memories" update does make it more interesting.

 It's still a work in progress, but we're currently alpha testing to find bugs, improvements, and feature requests.